Dr. Karen Mark

 Wednesday 12:30 - 1:45 PM and by appointment

-NOTE: Office hours are held only while classes are in session (i.e., there will be no office hours held during Thanksgiving week, finals week, or winter break.)
+NOTE: Office hours are held only while classes are in session (i.e., there will be no office hours held during Spring Break or finals week).

 Students interested in internships, or pursuing graduate or professional school should meet with Dr. Mark.